 Aqueous Shunts (Ahmed or Baerveldt)

-Aqueous shunts are devices that are used to reduce the intraocular pressure (IOP) in glaucoma by draining the fluid (aqueous humour) from inside the eye to a reservoir plate underneath the conjunctiva.
-Reducing the pressure on the optic nerve in this manner prevents further damage and further loss of vision in glaucoma.
+Aqueous shunts are devices used to reduce the intraocular pressure (IOP) in glaucoma by draining the fluid (aqueous humour) from inside the eye to a reservoir plate underneath the conjunctiva.
+Reducing the pressure on the optic nerve prevents further damage and further loss of vision in glaucoma.
 These shunts are made up of a small silicone tube (less than 1mm in diameter) attached to a plastic plate.
 The tube takes the aqueous humour from inside the eye and drains it to the plate which sits on the white of the eye (sclera).
 The plate sits under the skin of the eye conjunctiva, behind the eyelid.